Below are common questions asked by prospective students and their families:

 Where do most students come from?

 Although some students commute from Atlantic and Ocean counties and Philadelphia, about 90% of the student body live within a 12-mile radius of Moorestown Friends School in Burlington and Camden counties.
-Forty-six percent of the student body is African-American, Hispanic, Asian, Middle Eastern or multiracial.
+Fifty-one percent of the student body is African-American, Hispanic, Asian, Middle Eastern or multiracial.

 What are the transportation options?